BrennanWirt/oe-framily-tree/README.md

 ## What is this?

 This is an interactive family tree for the Omicron Epsilon Chapter of Phi Mu Alpha Sinfonia at Western Carolina University.
-This project was forked from Nate Fischer's Wonderful[Framily Tree project.](https://github.com/nfischer/framily-tree)
+This project was forked from Nate Fischer's Wonderful [Framily Tree project.](https://github.com/nfischer/framily-tree)

 This family tree is entirely data-driven and easy to update.
 Data is pulled from a [google spreadsheet].